 Areas of Interest: Criminal Law and Procedure, Critical Race Theory/Race and the Law, Immigration Law, Property

-Professor Vázquez is an expert in both the criminal justice and civil system.
-She teaches in the areas of immigration, property, criminal procedure, and crimmigration.
-Prior to joining the faculty, Professor Vázquez taught at the University of Pennsylvania Law School where she taught crimmigration and in the civil litigation clinic in various areas, such as landlord-tenant, civil forfeiture, fraudulent title transfers, mortgage fraud, 1983 litigation, child support, and family law.
-She also taught at Villanova University School of Law and the William S. Boyd School of Law at the University of Nevada-Las Vegas where her teaching focused on issues impacting low wage workers and immigrants in both the civil and criminal justice system.
+Yolanda Vázquez is Professor of Law at University of Cincinnati College of Law.
+She teaches in the areas of criminal procedure, property, immigration, and crimmigration.
+Prior to joining the faculty, Professor Vázquez taught at the University of Pennsylvania Law School, Villanova University School of Law, and the William S. Boyd School of Law at the University of Nevada-Las Vegas.

 Professor Vázquez’ work is recognized both nationally and internationally.
-She has presented her work at various international and national institutions such as Yale, Berkeley, Duke, the University of Oxford, the University of Leiden, and the University of Coimbra.
-She serves as an Academic Researcher for Border Criminologies, located within the University of Oxford, Faculty of Law, Centre for Criminology.
-In 2011, she was awarded the Jack Wasserman Memorial Award for Excellence in Litigation in the Field of Immigration law for her work on Padilla v.
+She has presented her work at various international and national institutions such as Yale, Berkeley, Duke, the University of Oxford, the University of Leiden, the University of Coimbra, and the European University Institute.
+She serves as an Academic Researcher for the University of Oxford’s Border Criminologies.
+She was also awarded the Jack Wasserman Memorial Award for Excellence in Litigation in the Field of Immigration law for her work on Padilla v.
 Kentucky.

 BS, University of Wisconsin-Madison